 The Key Stage 1 and 2 curriculum is delivered through cross curricular topic work or within discrete units of work.

 Pupils are taught phonics from Early Years until they are competent with all the sounds in the English language.
-We use a mixture of letters and sounds and ReadWrite Inc. to teach phonics.
+We use a mixture of letters and sounds and elements ReadWrite Inc. to teach phonics alongside Oxford Press publications such as Oxford Reading Tree.
 All pupils are phonic screened in Year 1 and again in Year 2 if they did not meet the required standard in Year 1.

 Parents receive a newsletter at the start of each term outlining the topic and learning objectives for the next term.